haoyuwang99/ProbGuard/README.md

-# Pro<sup>2</sup>Guard
+# ProbGuard

-This is the implementation for paper:
+This is the implementation for paper `ProbGuard: Probabilistic Runtime Monitoring for LLM Agent Safety`.
-Pro<sup>2</sup>Guard: Proactive Runtime Enforcement of LLM Agent Safety via Probabilistic Model Checking

 ## 🚀 Get Started